-Daniel applies his climate science expertise to answer the question, “How do climate phenomena impact my community?”
+Daniel applies his climate science expertise to answer the question, “How does climate change and variability affect coastal communities?”

 You can contact me with the email link on the sidebar, and follow me on Twitter, @danielgilford, where I often discuss weather, climate, and science communication.

 I am interested in science communication and a variety of earth system topics.
-These interests include the future of ice-sheets and their contributions to sea level rise, the thermal structure of the tropopause region and its implications for the climate system, and links between the middle atmosphere and tropical cyclone intensities.
+These interests include the future of ice-sheets and their contributions to sea level rise, how geological evidence can inform our projections of future sea level change, the thermal structure of the tropopause region and its implications for the climate system, and links between the middle atmosphere and tropical cyclone intensities.
 I’m also interested in coastal risk management and adaptation, and environmental policy.

 Header Image credit: NCEI (Hurricane Harvey, August 2017)